sagemath/trac_to_gh/Issue 9810.md

 # Issue 9810: sage exits with 0, even if it is unable to install a package.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9811

 Original creator: drkirkby